 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an ongoing basis, management evaluates its estimates, including those related to revenue recognition, clinical accruals, valuation of in-process research and development and developed technologies, income taxes, useful lives of property and equipment and intangible assets, impairment of goodwill, and stock-based compensation.
 The extent to which the COVID-19 pandemic may directly or indirectly impact the Company's business, financial condition and results of operations is highly uncertain and subject to change.
-The Company considered the potential impact of the COVID-19 pandemic on its estimates and assumptions and there was not a material impact to the Company's estimates, and there may be changes to the estimates in future periods.
+The Company considered the potential impact of the COVID-19 pandemic on its estimates and assumptions and there was not a material impact to the Company's condensed consolidated financial statements as of and for the three months ended March 31, 2021.
+Actual results could materially differ from the Company's estimates, and there may be changes to the estimates in future periods.